ahandrewh teaches IAT-334interface design

 This week is for completing the heuristic evaluation.

-1. Working with your two tasks, selected heuristics, and data sheet complete the heuristic evaluation.
-Find 5-10 issues.
+1. Working with your two tasks, four selected heuristics (per task), and data sheet complete the heuristic evaluation.
+Find at least eight issues.
 An example of filling out the data sheet is provided in the table below.

-Task and location in taskHeuristic broken Description of usability problemVisual exampleSeverity ratingRecommendations
+Task and location in taskWhat heuristic was broken?
+Description of usability problemVisual exampleSeverity ratingRecommendations

 A copy of the following: